netpedro-com/fix-ubuntu-bluetooth-adapter/README.md

+# README

-# Script to Fix Ubuntu's Recognition Problem for USB Bluetooth 5.0 Adapter (Easy Idea)
+Script used to fix Ubuntu's recognition problem for USB Bluetooth 5.0 adapter (Easy Idea).

 This adapter doesn't get recognized by default on _Ubuntu 20.04_.
 To fix this, plug the USB dongle, then execute: